dwinterLA-zz/ground-source/_listings/4-md.md

 latitude: 34.047746
 longitude: -118.463983
 info-title: Class A office space for lease in Brentwood
-info-text: 'Property features include impressive upgraded lobby, 2 elevators, valet assisted visitor parking, on-site security, 2 private balconies, and subterranean parking.
+info-text: 'Property features include impressive upgraded lobby, two elevators, valet assisted visitor parking, on-site security, two private balconies, and subterranean parking.
 Prime location on Wilshire Boulevard and South Westgate Avenue in the Brentwood submarket.
 Easy access to the 405 and 10 freeways. '
 property-preview-image: "/images/11859_wilshire.jpg"